2blam/ansible_mesos/README.md

 Mesos master node will connect to 2 slaves.

-Each salve can access the data node volume (data_volume) by using glusterfs.
+Each slave can access the data node volume (data_volume) by using glusterfs.

 ## How to run this script